Skip to main content

 Portrait of Mikel Sertutxa, RTIS graduate, sitting in front of his workplace as a programmer for Bohemia Interactive.

-Just like Jokin, Mikel Sertutxa also found in DigiPen the basis he needed to stand out at this video game developer, although his path was different.
+Just like Jokin, Mikel Sertutxa also found in DigiPen the basis he needed to stand out at this studio, although his path was different.
 After graduating from RTIS in 2021, he moved to Brno to work as a programmer on Bohemia Interactive’s Vigor video game.

 Set in a post-apocalyptic Norway in the 1990s, Vigor is a multiplayer game that combines intense combat and tactical survival in a dangerous environment.